History of Association

 The Ministry of Education and Culture selected seven children’s cultural centres to be members of the Taikalamppu network (2003–2005) and by 2013 it had expanded to include eleven members.
 The Ministry set specific development tasks for the network’s members, targeting various areas and art disciplines.
 The cultural centres were granted a special state subsidy.

-The Association of Cultural Centres for Children in Finland was established on the foundation laid by the Taikalamppu network in 2015.
+The Association of Finnish Children’s Cultural Centres was established on the foundation laid by the Taikalamppu network in 2015.
 There were 14 founding members.
-The amount of members has doubled in two years, and in 2017 the Association has 27 cultural centres for children as its members.
-Some of the members get a state subsidy, the criteria of which are determined by the Ministry of Education and Culture.
-Membership in the Association is not dependent on the state subsidy but, instead, the Association accepts its members independently on the basis of their application.
+Some of them receive a state subsidy, the criteria of which are determined by the Ministry of Education and Culture.
+Membership in the Association is not contingent on the state subsidy, rather the Association accepts its members independently based on their application.

 The Ministry of Education and Culture provides the funding for the Association’s daily operations.

 Picture: The year 2023 year marks the 20th anniversary of the birth of Taikalamppu (Magic Lamp), a network of experts in children and youth culture centres.